JustinWade/Food-Book/README.md

 ## Project Specifications

-Simple web food-book application using ReactJS that allows users to search for recipes by accessing an API from https://developer.edamam.com/.
+Simple web food-book application using ReactJS that allows users to search for recipes by accessing the Edamam API.
 Displays images, step-by-step instructions, and calorie count for each recipe.

 ## Installation and Setup Instructions